5 La Jolla Activities to Burn Off That Thanksgiving Feast

 You’ll have a chance to stop and appreciate the amazing scenery along the way, including Windansea Beach, Bird Rock, the seals at the Children’s Pool, and La Jolla Cove.
 La Jolla Kayak also offers combination bike and kayak tours, which combine the Soledad Slide Bike Tour and the Original La Jolla Kayak Tour for a half-day surf and turf adventure.

 2. Take a Hike

 La Jolla is home to many beautiful walking and jogging trails, the most notable ones being within Torrey Pines State Reserve.
-The popular 3/4 mile Beach Trail is a great one to start out with; it wind through trees, brush, and down the cliffs to the shoreline.
+The popular 3/4 mile Beach Trail is a great one to start out with; it winds through trees, brushes, and down the cliffs to the shoreline.
 For a longer hike, try the Broken Hill Trail.
 Its 1.3 miles offers incredible views of the Pacific and the jagged sandstone cliffs for which Torrey Pines is so well known.